blackappsolutions/core-content-jobs/README.md

   * `sourceContent` (multiple items are supported): Create a new resource of type `FolderProperties` and name it `_folderToSync` in the CMS folder you want export/sync (serves as a marker resource).
 Add this resource into the `sourceFolder`-Property.
     Or just supply any other resource.
+  * `active`: Used to arm this job, when enabled and the resource was checked-in.
+This will also cause a check-out/-in of the resource by the provided `content-sync.user` (see below).
-  * `startAt` (optional): Supply a date at which this sync job should start.
+  * `localSettings.start-at` (optional): Supply a date at which this sync job should start.
-  * `active`: Used to arm this job, when enable.
-Also check-in the resource after setting this property!
+  * `localSettings.repeat-every` (optional):
+    * `HOUR`
+    * `DAY`
+    * `WEEK`
   * `localSettings.sync-type`: Select different types of syncs:
     * `rssImport`
     * `xmlImport`
     * `xmlExport`
+    * `cleanXmlExportsInS3Bucket`
   * `localSettings.export-storage-url`:
     * file:///
     * s3://
     * http(s)://user:pass@host/rest_put_path
+    You can use this property for
+      * `xmlExport`-Jobs to provide a storage location.
+      * `xmlImport`-Jobs to provide a zip with content to import.
+For example: https://black-app-solutions.de/form-editor-test-data-1-SNAPSHOT-content.zip
+      * `cleanXmlExportsInS3Bucket`-Jobs to provide a s3-Bucket folder path like `s3://myBucketName/myStorageFolder/`
     <br/><br/>
     **Note:** If you want to use s3 buckets, keep in mind, that you can define only ONE bucket per system at the moment, because it is not possible to pass s3-credentials on the url or on any other way to CoreMedia's ServerExporter,